 Build AI agents with portal and VS Code

-In this exercise, you’ll build a complete AI agent solution using both the Microsoft Foundry portal and the Microsoft Foundry VS Code extension.
-You’ll start by creating a basic agent in the portal with grounding data and built-in tools, then interact with it programmatically using VS Code to leverage advanced capabilities like code interpreter for data analysis.
+In this exercise, you’ll build a complete AI agent solution using both the Microsoft Foundry portal and the AI Toolkit VS Code extension.
+You’ll start by creating a basic agent in the portal with grounding data and built-in tools, then interact with it programmatically using VS Code to use advanced capabilities like code interpreter for data analysis.

 This exercise takes approximately 45 minutes.